Compression with the tudocomp Framework: New Compression Algorithms

 \begin{definition} A factorization $F_1\cdots F_z = T$ is called the \intWort{Lempel-Ziv-78 (LZ78) factorization}~\cite{ziv78compression} of $T$ iff $F_x=F_y\cdot c$ with $F_y = \argmax_{S \in \menge{F_y : y < x} \cup \menge{\epsilon} } \abs{S}$ and $c\in\Sigma$ for all $1 \le x \le z$. \end{definition}

 The idea of \lcpcomp{} is to search for long repeated substrings and substitute one of their occurrences with a reference to the other.
-High values in the LCP-array indicate such long repeated substrings.
+Large values in the LCP-array indicate such long repeated substrings.
 There are two major differences to the LZ77 compression scheme: (1) while LZ77 only allows back-references, \lcpcomp{} allows both back \emph{and forward} references; and (2) LZ77 factorizes $T$ greedily from left to right, whereas \lcpcomp{} makes substitutions at \emph{arbitrary} positions in the text, greedily chosen such that the number of substituted characters is maximized.

-This process is repeated until all remaining repeated substrings are shorter than a threshold~$\vartheta$.
+This process is repeated until all remaining repeated substrings are shorter than a threshold~$\varT$.
 On termination, \lcpcomp{} has generated a factorization $T = F_1 \cdots F_z$, where each $F_j$ is either a remaining substring, or a reference~$(i,\ell)$ with the intended meaning ``copy $\ell$ characters from position $i$'' (see \Cref{figParsingArrowsLCPcomp} for an example).

-\block{Algorithm} The LCP array stores the longest common prefix of two lexicographically neighbored suffixes.
+\block{Algorithm} The LCP array stores the longest common prefix of two lexicographically neighboring suffixes.
 The largest entries in the LCP array correspond to the longest substrings of the text that have at least two occurrences.
 Given a suffix~$T[\SA[i]..]$ whose entry \LCP[i] is maximal among all other values in \LCP, we know that $T[\SA[i]..\SA[i]+\LCP[i]-1] = T[\SA[i-1]..\SA[i-1]+\LCP[i]-1]$, i.e., we can substitute~$T[\SA[i]..\SA[i]+\LCP[i]-1]$ with the reference~$(\SA[i-1],\LCP[i])$.
 In order to find a suffix whose \LCP{} entry is maximal, we need a data structure that maintains suffixes ordered by their corresponding LCP values.
 We use a maximum heap for this task.
 To this end, the heap stores suffix array indices whose keys are their LCP values (i.e., insert $i$ with key \LCP[i], $2 \le i \le n$).
-The heap stores only those indices whose keys are at least~$\vartheta$.
+The heap stores only those indices whose keys are at least~$\varT$.